jackmwolf/tehtuner/README.md

 ### Running in Parallel

-Development version `0.1.1.9001` added the `parallel` option to `tunevt()` which allows the user to perform the permutation procedure in parallel to reduce computation times.
+Version `0.2.0` added the `parallel` option to `tunevt()` which allows the user to perform the permutation procedure in parallel to reduce computation times.
 Before doing so, you must register a parallel backend; see `?foreach::foreach` for more information.

 For example, to carry out 100 permutations across 2 processors: